Girl Scout Gold Award®

 Take Action Project

-Girl Scouts working towards earning their Gold Award should create an account online using the Girl Scout Gold Award App.
+Girl Scouts working towards earning their Gold Award should create an account online using Go Gold Online.
 This national resource connects girls directly with their council and will walk each girl through the entire process including the creation of her proposal and final report.
 Please note that additional materials will need be submitted to GSCSNJ for completetion.

 Step 1: Identify an issue and determine a root cause.